-If you are an Ocean Diver who wants to do more, the Sports Diver course will give you the freedom to explore.
+If you want to do more with your diving, the Sports Diver qualification gives you the freedom to explore.
 Being a Sports Diver allows most people to do all the diving they want in the UK and abroad.

 If you already have some diving experience with an entry-level qualification and want to take your underwater adventures to the next level, Sports Diver is your next step in BSAC’s Diver Training Programme.

-You will broaden your experience in a variety of challenging open-water conditions, and learn essential techniques to prepare you for diving to a maximum of 35 metres.
+You will broaden your experience in a variety of challenging open-water conditions and learn essential techniques to prepare you for diving to a maximum of 40 metres.

-To enrol on a Sport Diver course you must have successfully completed an Ocean Diver course (or have equivalent certification from another recognised training agency) and be aged 12 or older, but you need to be 14 or older to progress to depths greater than 20m post qualification.
+To become a Sports Diver, you must have successfully completed an Ocean Diver or Advanced Ocean Diver course (or have equivalent certification from another recognised training agency) and be aged 12 or older, but you need to be 14 or older to progress to depths greater than 20m post qualification.

 Skills that make Sports Divers stand out from the crowd include doing longer deeper dives, with decompression stops if needed.